 The key to successful composting is maintaining a healthy balance of nitrogen-rich “green” material and carbon-rich “brown” material.
-For the GEOBIN® Composter, we recommend a carbon to nitrogen ratio of 3:1.
-During the winter, spring, and summer months, many people find themselves with plenty of “green” material, like food scraps and grass clippings, but they do not have enough “brown” material.
+When composting with the GEOBIN® Composter, we recommend a carbon to nitrogen ratio of 3:1.
+During the winter, spring, and summer months, many people find themselves with plenty of “green” material like food scraps and grass clippings, but they do not have enough “brown” material to help balance the compost.
 Carbon is the energy source for the compost pile and gives the composting microorganisms life inside the compost bin.
 Without the presence of carbon to facilitate decomposition, food waste rots, causing smelly compost and unwelcome pests.

 Fall is a great time to compost because there’s an abundance of both green and brown material to add to your bin.
-Between fall garden clean up and dry leaves, you’ll have plenty of carbon-rich organic material to keep your compost balanced.
+Between fall garden clean-up and dry leaves, you’ll have plenty of carbon-rich organic material to keep your compost balanced and thriving.

 Why You Should Compost

-When food waste ends up in landfills, the lack of air in the environment causes the decaying matter to produce methane gas—a greenhouse gas roughly 25 times more potent than carbon dioxide as a heat-trapping gas.
+In addition to nitrogen and carbon, composting requires the presence of moisture and air.
+The aerobic microorganisms that turn food and garden waste into compost require oxygen to support their life.
+When food waste ends up in landfills, the lack of oxygen in the environment causes the decaying matter to produce methane gas—a greenhouse gas roughly 25 times more potent than carbon dioxide as a heat-trapping gas.

 Fall Composting Tips